wastoresh/azure-powershell/src/DataMover/docs/New-AzDataMoverAzureStorageBlobContainerEndpointPropertiesObject.md

 # New-AzDataMoverAzureStorageBlobContainerEndpointPropertiesObject

 ## SYNOPSIS
-Create a in-memory object for AzureStorageBlobContainerEndpointProperties
+Create an in-memory object for AzureStorageBlobContainerEndpointProperties.

 ## SYNTAX